Digital twins for the design, interactive control, and deployment of modular, fiber-reinforced soft continuum arms: Modular assemblies of FREEs

 \textbf{Manufacturing FREEs.} The fabrication process \cite{Singh2017FREEdeformation,Krishnan2015FREEdeformation} involves wrapping cotton or kevlar fibers on a latex tube using an Arduino-controlled lathe and securing them using rubber cement.
 The winding process may be repeated to increase the helix count, which prevents lateral bulging upon pressurization and favors consistent deformations.
 After drying, fresh FREEs are twisted and stretched to eliminate initial hysteresis.
 Here, three types of FREEs are considered for modular assembly: extending \& bending ($\alpha = -\beta = 85^{\circ}$ + strain limiting spine), clockwise (CW, $\alpha = 60^{\circ}$, $\beta = 0^{\circ}$) and counterclockwise (CCW, $\alpha = 0^{\circ}$, $\beta = -60^{\circ}$) twisting FREEs.

 \textbf{Assembling FREEs.} Modularity is key to simplify prototyping in both experiments and simulations.
 FREEs are chosen here because they can be conveniently assembled into complex architectures, to attain elaborate motions via non-linear combinations of deformation modes.
-We consider coupling FREEs in par-allel or serial configurations.
+We consider coupling FREEs in parallel and serial configurations.

 Parallel connectivity is obtained by longitudinally bonding FREEs with rubber cement.
 If a FREE is a bending actuator, we glue it along its spine.
 To enhance durability, a latex layer is applied over the bonded area.
-FREEs are also serially assembled via a custom, 3D-printed (clear V4 resin from FormLabs, Fig.~\ref{fig:modeling}c) connector fitted to their ends and securely tightened with zip ties (Fig.~\ref{fig:modeling}d).
-The connector allows the FREEs to share the pressure input, or to retain separate ones by running a supply line through one of the FREEs.
+FREEs are instead serially assembled via a custom, 3D-printed (clear V4 resin from FormLabs, Fig.~\ref{fig:modeling}c) connector fitted to their ends and securely tightened with zip ties (Fig.~\ref{fig:modeling}d).
+The connector allows the FREEs to share the pressure input, or to retain separate inputs by running a supply line through one of the FREEs.

 \textbf{The BR2 soft arm.} FREE assemblies have been illustrated in worm-like \cite{connolly2015mechanical} or finger-like robots \cite{connolly2017automatic}.
-However, because of the serial arrangement and shared pressure input, motion control was limited and constrained to segmented, planar deformations.
+However, because of the serial arrangement and shared pressure input, motion control is limited and constrained to segmented, planar deformations.
 One of the main architectures considered here is instead the BR2 arm, made of three FREEs, one bending and two rotating (twisting) CW and CCW.
-Their parallel assembly \cite{uppalapati2018parameter, satheeshbabu2020continuous}, and thus non-linear coupling, conveniently allows for complex 3D deformations, increasing the workspace, while minimizing the number of actuators.
+Their parallel assembly \cite{uppalapati2018parameter, satheeshbabu2020continuous}, and thus non-linear coupling, conveniently enables complex 3D deformations, increasing workspace while minimizing the number of actuators.

-\textbf{The BR2-B3 soft arm.} By further leveraging FREEs modularity, a SCA of expanded workspace is also considered: the BR2-B3 arm \cite{Ripperger2023}.
+\textbf{The BR2-B3 and B3-BR2 soft arms.} By further leveraging FREEs modularity, a SCA of expanded workspace is also considered: the BR2-B3 arm \cite{Ripperger2023}.
 This consists of two serial segments, each with three FREEs (Fig.~\ref{fig:modeling}c,d).
 The top segment, inspired by the human elbow, features a BR2 manipulator, while the bottom segment, modeled after the human wrist, is composed of three bending FREEs, enabling movement in all directions.
+A reversed B3-BR2 configuration is finally used for the interactive control demonstration of Sec.~\ref{sec:interactive-design-and-forward-control}.